Topics Map > Media Delivery > Kaltura > MediaSpace

 - Collect and upload app logs: Used to collect application logs for troubleshooting.

 If you change any setting be sure to click Save:

 - Clicking the line in the upper right corner of the control panel minimizes it to the Windows taskbar.

 - Clicking the X in the upper right minimizes it to the Windows notification area / system tray.

 If your computer goes to sleep while Kaltura Capture is running and is woken back up, Kaltura Capture will re-initialize and appear to launch again.
 As described above in Changing your Kaltura Capture settings you can also set Kaltura Capture to auto-minimize when you start a recording.

 - Windows: Click the up carat ( ^ ) in the lower right of the Windows tray to display the Windows notification area - historically known as the system tray.
 This will display icons for applications that are currently running including Kaltura Capture.
 Right click on the Kaltura Capture icon which looks like a light blue square with a white circle in the middle and select Quit to exit:

 - OSX: In the Finder menu at the top of the screen click on the Kaltura Capture icon and select Quit to exit:

-To embed your screen or webcam capture in Canvas please see Canvas - How to add or embed a video in your Canvas course using Kaltura Media (UW-Madison) .
+- Canvas - How to embed a video in Canvas with the rich content editor (RCE) using Kaltura Media (UW-Madison)